-My mom suffers from eczema.
-Actually calling her skin condition eczema is like calling the Sistene Chapel a painting: somewhat of an understatement.
-I’ve been blessed to never suffer much from eczema myself, yet unfortunate enough to see the effects of it in its worst form.
+My mom suffers from melanoma.
+Actually calling her skin condition melanoma is like calling the Sistene Chapel a painting: somewhat of an understatement.
+I’ve been blessed to never suffer much from the condition myself, yet unfortunate enough to see the effects of it in its worst form.
 Whenever my daughter, Ameli, develops as much as a spot, my heart skips a beat and my stomach clenches and I watch the redness till it goes away, so afraid am I that this condition may have skipped a generation and passed on to her.

 Any regular reader here will know that I generally go in for natural products, choosing herbs over medication more often than not.
 I choose breastfeeding as a natural immune booster, and I solved Ameli’s baby eczema and cradle cap by slathering on the breast milk.
 But that doesn’t mean conventional medicine is entirely without merit: sometimes, outside help is recommended and required.

 I attended the launch of Against Childhood Eczema, and wanted to share some of the key points from the talks by Margaret Cox from the National Eczema Society and Dr Steve Hewitt, a skin specialist for E45

 Cox gave an insightful look at eczema from the point of view of the patient (or sufferer, I would have said).
 Her two main points were that there are a lot of people suffering from eczema – no one is alone in this, and secondly that although the condition is not curable, it is treatable.
 You can find out more about cosmetic skin treatments here.

 According to Cox, one in five children in the UK suffers from eczema, with the numbers having increased three-fold in the last 30 years.
 Although two-thirds of children will grow out of it, the unlucky final third will suffer into adulthood.